matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I tried adjusting the following variables and settled on below values to maximise validation accuracy results.
+To train the model, I tried adjusting each of the following variables up and down in turn.
+Then I settled with below values to maximise Validation Accuracy results.
 __TensorFlow__
 EPOCHS = 14
 BATCH_SIZE = 128